Abhinimap/nimap_base_project/README.md

 ## Payment Gateway

-what are the main steps/Event happens in a Payment Gateway?
+What are the main steps/events that happen in a payment gateway?
-Mostly Every Payment Gateway uses this steps before redirecting user to payment page
+Every payment Gateway uses these steps before redirecting users to the payment page.

-1. initiate payment <!-- Collects user inputs, such as Amount, currency, name,email,Number etc.. -->
+1. Initiate payment. <!-- Collects user inputs, such as Amount, currency, name,email,Number etc.. -->
-2. create order  <!-- Collected data now sent to Payment Gateway server, which creats an Order and generates an unique Order ID -->
+2. Create Order.  <!-- Collected data now sent to Payment Gateway server, which creats an Order and generates an unique Order ID -->
-3. create session for that Order
+3. create a session for that Order
-4. Give Session Web Url, where user will interact and make Payments
+4. Give Session Web URL, where the user will interact and make Payments.

-when user Clicks on PAY button, he/she won't able to see first 3 process and after waiting for few secs User directly redirected to the web session.
+When a user clicks on the 'Pay' button, they will not see the first three processes and will need to wait for a few seconds.
+After this wait, the user is directly redirected to the web session.

-If you want to send session link to user email, then hold on after creating session and send to your server for sending a mail with Payment session link.
+If you want to send a session link to the user's email, hold on after creating the session and send it to your server, which will then send an email with the payment session link.
 In this example we have integrated Two Payment Gateway for your reference

 We have added direct link to Official Docs, please checkout for detailed Explanation